Skip to content

 Basic Usage

-Once you have activated the environment and installed dependecies, invoke the cibmangotree.py script from project root:
+Once you have activated the environment and installed dependencies, run the application using cibmt command:

 # Start the application